lesept777/MLP-for-ESP32/examples/MLP_Sinus/README.md

 This tends to show that using small mini-batches up to 10 to 25 samples helps converging faster.
 This is only a tendency, as the obtained results depend on the initial weights, which are randomly chosen.

-Another run gives similar tendencies:
+Another run gives similar tendencies, with lower values around batch size of 35:
 |  Batch size |   Epochs   |  Duration (ms)  |
 |:-----------:|:----------:|:---------------:|
 |	  1	|	1363	|	19097	|